jimmylim0823/IMC-Prosperity-2/README.md

 ### Round 4: Option Trading
 - `COCONUT` is an underlying asset and `COCONUT_COUPON` is an European call option with strike price of 10000 and time to maturity 250 days(rounds).
+- Using our basic knowledge to option greeks, pricing of long-term options are mostly affected by change in volatility (besides the obvious change in underlying price).
+- Considering limitation of computing power, we used analytic estimator from [Hallerbach (2004)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=567721) to calculate implied volatility.
+We found out that IV is highly mean-reverting intraday, so we decided to profit from vega trading based on rolling z-score of IV.
+- We first tried a pyramid-style grid trading on IV mean reversion.
+We found out the mean-reverting signal is too weak for lower z-score, so we modified our trading style to trapezoid style where we cut off lower part of the pyramid below the threshold.
+Surprisingly, just all-in at lower z-score (near 1.5) signal was most profitable.
+- We were delta hedging initially, and this led to constant loss.
+Our gamma was long and short for similar proportion of the time, but due to lower gamma of long-term option, all we had to pay was the spread and some loss by short gamma.
+We had to decide hedge, no-hedge, or flip the hedge.
+We decided to flip the hedge, which is trading underlying using IV level as a signal.
+- During backtest, our algo profited moderately (30~40K) for the first two day and very lucratively (170~180K)for the third day (on par with Discord benchmark).
+This was due to high vol-of-vol of the third day.
+We hoped we would have high vol-of-of again, and thankfully we earned near 150K only trading the option.
+One issue was that our PnL for algo trading was missing in the first and thankfully moderators ran our algo again, resulting in near 300K profit which was our single-round best.
+Unfortunately, this alpha of vega trading from high vol-of-vol was weakened in the last round.

 **Manual Trading Challege**
 Round 4 is similar to Round 1, but some game theory added.
 The probability distribution of willingness to buy is a function of average bids of all the participants.
 We took a conservative approach and didn't go too far away from the best answer.